tamu-edu/ng911-dev/BCF/TD/TD_BCF_001.md

 * Interfaces are connected to network
 * Interfaces have IP addresses assigned by DHCP
 * Default configuration is loaded
+* Device has configured `Test System ESRP` as a next hop
 * Device is active
 * Device is in normal operating state
 * No active calls